-Contact Human Resources if you are interested in selling PTO.
+If you are interested in selling PTO, log on to MyTHR.org.
+Click My PTO Balance, then click the PTO Sell link at the bottom of the page.
 You cannot be suspended at the time you choose to sell PTO or when the payment is made.